 Landau is not concerned with noting what can be proved by induction alone; the point of his book is just to construct the fields of real and complex numbers, so the analyst can use them in good conscience.
-Nonetheless, it seems worthwhile to note that, after defining addition on \mathbb{N} as we have done, we can go on to establish, again by induction alone, that addition is commutative, associative, and cancellative (in the sense that x + z = y + z implies x = y).
-Also by induction, there is a unique operation of multiplication, which is commutative and associative, and which distributes over addition, although it need not be cancellative.
-Thus we have \mathbb{N} as a commutative semi-ring; but then we also have the set $\{1, \ldots, n\}$ as a commutative semi-ring when we define $x \mapsto x + 1$ on this set as in the following table, so that proof by induction is available.6
+Nonetheless, it seems worthwhile to note that, after defining addition on $\mathbb{N}$ as we have done, we can go on to establish, again by induction alone, that addition is commutative and associative.
+Using also that the operation $x \mapsto x + 1$ is injective, we obtain that addition is cancellative (in the sense that x + z = y + z implies x = y).
+Again by induction alone, there is a unique operation of multiplication, which is commutative and associative, and which distributes over addition, although it need not be cancellative.
+Thus we have $\mathbb{N}$ as a commutative semi-ring; but then we also have the set $\{1, \ldots, n\}$ as a commutative semi-ring when we define $x \mapsto x + 1$ on this set as in the following table, so that this operation is injective, and proof by induction is available.